RIPS25-Analog/3D-Random-Placement/README.md

 ## How to Generate Data

-1. Open ```data_generation_and_processing.ipynb```, change the absolute paths, and run the first cell.
+1. Open ```data_generation_and_processing.ipynb```.
+Change the absolute paths.
 Change parameters accordingly.
+Run the first cell.
-2. Open a Blender file, load ```generate_data.py```, change the absolute paths, and run the script.
-This script will clea the current active scene, so the best practice is to open a new file or create a new scene before running.
+2. Open a Blender file.
+Go to Scripting section on the top bar.
+Click on the folder icon that reads "Open Text" and load ```generate_data.py```.
+Change the absolute paths and parameters, and run the cript.
+This script will clean the current active scene, so the best practice is to open a new file or create a new scene before running.

 Note: Using absolute path is safer if we're not agreeing with where Blender is installed.

-### Parameter explanations

-I will add to it later.

 ## What the Other Scripts Do

 - ```move_origin_to_center.py```: If the object's center is not at the center of the mesh, this script helps move the center to the center.
-- ```scale_to_right_size.py```: If the mesh of a screwdriver is 2 meters tall, this script helps rescale it back to a reasonable size --- the purpose of this is for simulating natural lighting.
+- ```scale_to_right_size.py```: If the mesh of a screwdriver is 2 meters tall, this script helps rescale it back to a reasonable size -- the purpose of this is to simulate natural lighting.
 - ```export_obj.py```: Once we're done pre-editing the meshes, run this script to save the objects.
     - Supported format: ['.obj', '.gltf', '.glb']
     - Has additional structure assumptions for Blender scene collections (see below)